 Weil syndrome (icteric leptospirosis) is a severe form with jaundice and usually azotemia, anemia, diminished consciousness, and continued fever.
 Onset is similar to that of less severe forms.
-However, hemorrhagic manifestations, which are due to capillary injury and include epistaxis, petechiae, purpura, and ecchymoses, then develop and rarely progress to subarachnoid, adrenal, or GI hemorrhage.
+However, hemorrhagic manifestations, which are due to capillary injury and include epistaxis, hemoptysis, petechiae, purpura, and ecchymoses, then develop and rarely progress to subarachnoid, adrenal, or gastrointestinal hemorrhage.
 Thrombocytopenia may occur.
 Signs of hepatocellular and renal dysfunction appear from the 3rd to 6th day.
 Renal abnormalities include proteinuria, pyuria, hematuria, and azotemia.
 Hepatocellular damage is minimal, and healing is complete.

-Similar symptoms can result from viral meningoencephalitis, hemolytic fever with renal syndrome due to hantaviruses, other spirochetal infections, influenza, and hepatitis.
+Similar symptoms can result from viral meningoencephalitis, hemorrhagic fever with renal syndrome due to hantaviruses, other spirochetal infections, influenza, and hepatitis.
 The history of biphasic illness may help differentiate leptospirosis.

 There are 2 phases of illness: septicemic and immune.